Policies > P204: RESEARCH AND TEACHING ACTIVITIES INVOLVING USE OF VERTEBRATE ANIMALS

 - Users of vertebrate animals must follow policies set forth in the Guide for the Care and Use of Laboratory Animals published by the Public Health Service, National Institutes of Health (NIH).

-- In the event that the animals must be euthanized, the method of euthanasia must conform to those reported in the 2007 Report of the AVMA Panel on Euthanasia or subsequent revisions.
+- In the event that the animals must be euthanized, the method of euthanasia must conform to those reported in the AVMA Guidelines for the Euthanasia of Animals: 2013 Edition, or subsequent revisions.
 Methods of euthanasia for species not covered by this report must be employed as per IACUC recommendation.

 - All individuals involved in activities in which animals are used must attend a training session on the humane care and use of animals conducted by the Director of the DLAR or designee as required in SUNY Stony Brook’s Assurance filed with the National Institutes of Health.